alexjv89/docs.cashflowy.io/content/pages/passthrough-api.md

 `https://app.cashflowy.io/passthrough?url=/banktransactions&org_id=36&integration_id=9` is the passthrough API URL to GET/PUT/POST
 * Bank transactions present in the Zoho Books account (`/banktransactions` -is the official Zoho Books endpoint for the `Bank transactions` Zoho Books object [as mentioned in the Zoho Books API](https://www.zoho.com/books/api/v3/bank-transactions/#overview))
 * of the client whose Cashflowy org id = `36`.
-* This becomes possible because the Cashflowy org `36` has already set up a Cashflowy <> Zoho Books integeration, and the id of that integration is `9`
+* This becomes possible because the Cashflowy org `36` has already set up a `zoho_books` integration, and the id of that integration is `9`

 #### Notes
 1. If a Cashflowy org does not have an integration of type `zoho_books` set up in their account, the Passthrough API request shown in the above example will fail.